-It is possible to use all of the above mechanisms for specifying run-time options for a single application.
+It is possible to use all of the mechanisms above for specifying runtime options for a single application.
 Language Environment enforces the following rules of precedence:

 - 1. Installation-wide defaults specified as nonoverridable at installation time - 2.
 Options specified through the assembler user exit - 3.
 Options specified on invocation - 4.
 Application-specific options (link-edited with the application) - 5.
 Region-wide defaults defined using CEEROPT - 6.
-Installation-wide defaults defined at installation time
+Installation-wide defaults defined at installation time link-edit with Language Environment.

-Specifying VS COBOL II run-time options

-The following information is included only as a compatibility aid to assist you in running existing applications without having to upgrade to Enterprise COBOL or link-edit with Language Environment.
 As programs in the application are modified, it is recommended that the appropriate Language Environment options module be included in the application.

+Specifying VS COBOL II runtime options

+The following information is included only as a compatibility aid to assist you in running existing applications without having to upgrade to Enterprise COBOL or